Akeldama: New Testament connection

 The implication in Matthew is that the location name refers to the blood of Jesus, whereas in Acts the name refers to the blood of Judas.

 Barnabas Lindars holds the Acts narrative to be prior, and that although the incident is not created out of the Old Testament passages the text of Zechariah 11:12ff is "freely used to fill up the gaps in the story ... to the early Christian exegetes a perfectly legitimate hermeneutical procedure".

 According to Ian Howard Marshall, Acts may be recording the (inaccurate) story as told within Jerusalem.

 Identification

 In his Onomasticon (ed.
 Klostermann, p.
 102, 16), Eusebius says the "field of Haceldama" lies nearer to "Thafeth of the Valley of Ennom".
 But under the word "Haceldama" (p.
 38, 20) he says that this field was pointed out as being "north of Mount Sion".
 St. Jerome changed this to "south of Mount Sion" (p.
 39, 27).

 History

-It continued to be used as a burial place for non-Jews up to the first quarter of the 19th century.
+It continued to be used as a burial place for non-Jews up to the early 19th century.